JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/manual/traces/index.md

 Open a second terminal in the container.
 Curl the `/` endpoint via `curl -XGET localhost:5000; echo`.
 This causes the tracer to generate a span object, for which the tracing pipeline writes a JSON representation to the terminal.
+Take a look at the terminal where you application is running.
+You should see an output similar to the one shown above.

 A span in OpenTelemetry represents a single operation within a trace and carries a wealth of information that provides insight into the operation's execution.
 This includes the `name` of the span, which is a human-readable string that describes the operation.
 The trace context, consisting of the `trace_id`, `span_id`, and `trace_state`, uniquely identifies the span within the trace and carries system-specific configuration data.
 The `SpanKind` indicates the role of the span, such as whether it's an internal operation, a server-side operation, or a client-side operation.
 If the `parent_id` is `null`, it signifies that the span is the root of a new trace.
 The `start_time` and `end_time` timestamps mark the beginning and end of the span's duration.
 Additionally, spans can contain `attributes` that provide further context, such as HTTP methods or response status codes, and a `resource` field that describes the service and environment.
 Other fields like `events`, `links`, and `status` offer additional details about the span's lifecycle, outcome and context.